-Conditions or Reasons for Refusal: Refer to Draft Decision Notice Informatives: Neier to Diait Decision Notice Consultations I I I I Adjoining Occupiers: No. notified 08 No. of responses 02 No. of objections 01 No. Electronic 00 Summary of consultation responses: We have 5 concerns: 1.
+Conditions or Reasons for Refusal: Refer to Draft Decision Notice Informatives: Consultations ı Adjoining Occupiers: No. notified 08 No. of responses 02 No. of objections 01 FI .
+2 152 IV 1 No. Electronic 00 Summary of consultation responses: Flat 2, 153 Highgate Road - comments We have 5 concerns: 1.
 We need to be assured that a safe access will be maintained to Flat 2 for normal use and in case of fire.
-2. Hours when the work takes place need to be reasonable i.e. should not start before 08.30 and finish before 18.00.
+2. Hours when the work takes place need to be reasonable i.e. should not start befor 08.30 and finish before 18.00.
 3. How long will this work take, will this be a few weeks?
 Or will it be for several months?
 4. Will there be any disruption to services such as water, gas and electricity?
 5. Internet access is important to us as students.
 Please ensure the cable is not damaged during the work.
 No. 151 Highgate Rd- object.
 Concern about impact on daylight; concern that the no. of occupiers will increase, which will cause noise nuisance.
 Officers comments: No. 151 lies due south east of the application site and windows orientated due northwest.
-The application building project forward of the building line of no.151 by approx. 4.0m about the same depth as the existing storage extension.
+The application building would project forward of the building line of no.151 by approx. 4.0m about the same depth as the existing storage extension.
 Notwithstanding this, it is considered that the gable roof extension is unlikely to cause harm through loss of daylight/sunlight.
-The Council's standard informative provide guidance on hours of works on development site inter alia; "You must carry out any building works that can be heard at the boundary of the site only between 08.00 and 18.00 hours Monday to Friday and 08.00 to 13.00 on Saturday and not at all on Sundays and Public Holidays".
-The substantive comments raised are not material consideration to the determination of the proposal.
-CAAC/Local groups comments: Please Specify Mansfield CAAC .
-No re esponse.
+An informative would be attached to any permission granted providing guidance on hours of works on development site inter alia; "You must carry out any building works that can be heard at the boundary of the site only between 08.00 and 18.00 hours Monday to Friday and 08.00 to 13.00 on Saturday and not at all on Sundays and Public Holidays".
+The substantive comments raised are not material consideration to the determinatio of the proposal. ase, e of n. to ace on ng 8.00 ndays